CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 - This does not include 6th year (AYG 2020) or 7th year (AYG 2019) seniors.

-Local Education Providers (LEPs) must report the measure by which each student has demonstrated Postsecondary and Workforce Readiness (PWR) according to the Graduation Guidelines Menu of Options.
+Local Education Providers (LEPs) must the measure by which each student has demonstrated Postsecondary and Workforce Readiness (PWR) according to the Graduation Guidelines Menu of Options.

 - The Graduation Guidelines file is a required data file in the Student Interchange.
 Districts are encouraged to collect and report Graduation Guidelines data as soon as possible in preparation for the upcoming Student End of Year collection.
 Graduation Guidelines data is not required for October Count.